lvndry/toast/apps/backend/docs/STREAMLIT_SETUP.md

 3. Verify your configuration in `.streamlit/secrets.toml`
 4. Ensure all prerequisites are met

-For additional support, contact the Toast AI team or create an issue in the repository.
+For additional support, contact the Clausea team or create an issue in the repository.